Why Psychiatry

 they have based their professional lives were partly fraudulent"

 (p.
 199, emphasis added).
-Presumably, most physicians want to do
+Presumably, most physicians want

 something that is constructive, but psychiatry isn't a field in